FQFT and cohomology

 This is where the partition function originally derives its name from: typically for QFTs on Riemannian cobordisms the value of the QFT on a cylinder of length is a linear operator of the form for some operator .

-When one thinks of the QFT — under Wick rotation — as describing a physical system in statistical mechanics, then vector space that acts on is the vector space of all states of the system and is the operator whose eigenstates are the states of definite energy, and then the expression
+When one thinks of the QFT — under Wick rotation — as describing a physical system in statistical mechanics, then the vector space that acts on is the vector space of all states of the system and is the operator whose eigenstates are the states of definite energy.
+The expression

 sum over all states of the system and weigh each one by its energy .

 This involves, conversely, counting for each fixed energy the number of states of that energy.
 This will typically be a sum over certain partitions of various particles of an ensemble into various “bins” of partial energies.
 Therefore the term partition function.